dujanhung/evtsbx-api-doc/lua/es_Player.md

 <code>{0.0,0.0,0.0}</code>
 </td></tr></table>

-the player camera position in world coordinate, including seat's camera. use XYZ convention.
+the player camera position in world coordinate, including seat's camera.

 >[!TIP]
 >this one is used for player tool blocks to follow player's camera, even though if player is crouching, or sitting in the seat.